Best NBN plans for singles: top picks for one-person households

 Cheapest NBN plans for singles

-If, however, your needs are just to browse the internet, send some emails and you’re happy streaming video content in standard definition, then Spintel’s NBN plan is the one that is going to cost you the least amount of money.
+However, if your needs are just to browse the internet, send some emails, and you’re happy streaming video content in standard definition, then SpinTel’s NBN plan is one of the most cost-effective options available.

-For a slightly faster service that still keeps the cost low, then this Tangerine NBN 25 plan is a great option.
-You get the full 25Mbps speed during the busy evening period, and you can also take advantage of a 14-day free trial to see if the service works for your needs.
+For a slightly faster service that still keeps the cost low, this Tangerine NBN 25 plan is a great option.
+You get the full 25Mbps speed during the busy evening period, and you can save AU$120 over the first six months.

 Best fast NBN plan for singles